 Through 2035, Puerto Rico offers incredible tax advantages under Acts 20, 22, and 60.
 You must:

 Qualifying residents enjoy a 4% corporate tax rate and 0% capital gains on assets acquired after relocating.
+This appears to be a justifiable option after making your first after tax million dollars or perhaps with an income over $100k under certain circumstances.

 The U.S. tax code allows for powerful strategies to transfer wealth tax-free through gifts and inheritance.
 As of 2025, individuals can gift up to $18,000 per person per year without using any of their lifetime exemption, which is approximately $6.4 million per person federally (scheduled to drop in 2026).
 Spouses can combine exemptions for larger transfers.
 For long-term planning, it's often beneficial to gift appreciating assets early (while values are low) to shift future growth out of the taxable estate.
 Assets transferred at death receive a step-up in basis, wiping out capital gains taxes for heirs, so lower-basis assets are often best held until death.
 For tax optimization, consider combining annual exclusion gifts, educational and medical gifts (which are unlimited if paid directly), and strategic use of irrevocable trusts.
 With careful structuring, a high-net-worth individual can transfer tens of millions tax-free over time while preserving family wealth across generations.